Superfluid stiffness in cuprates: Effect of Mott transition and phase competition: Introduction

 The best way to take Mott physics into account in two dimensions is to use cluster generalizations of dynamical mean-field theory~\citep{Maier_quantum_cluster_theories,KotliarRMP:2006,LTP:2006} for the Hubbard model.
 The only calculation of superfluid stiffness using these methods was done in the uniform superconducting state~\citep{Gull_Millis_interplane_cuprates_conductivity}, not in a phase where superconductivity coexists microscopically with antiferromagnetism.
 By microscopic coexistence, which we are interested in, we mean that both order parameters are present simultaneously and homogeneously in the ground state.
 By contrast, macroscopic coexistence would refer to what happens at a first-order transition where phases coexist in separate macroscopic regions.

 In this paper, we address the following questions: (1) What is the effect of the Mott transition on $\rho_s(n)$ near half-filling ($n=1$)?
 (2) Is microscopic coexistence with antiferromagnetism in the underdoped regime even more detrimental to $\rho_s$ than the Mott transition?
 (3) Is there a range of filling where BCS behavior is recovered?
 (4) What is the effect on $\rho_{zz}$ of the in-plane modulation of interplane hopping?
 To answer these questions, we compute the $c$-axis superfluid stiffness $\rho_{zz}$ for the one-band two-dimensional Hubbard model with band parameters appropriate to hole- and electron-doped cuprates.
 Along that direction, vertex corrections can be neglected, as we will discuss.
 We solve the Hubbard model using cellular dynamical mean-field theory (CDMFT) on a $2\times 2$ plaquette using an exact-diagonalization solver.
 The sites represent the Cu 3$d_{x^2-y^2}$ orbitals within the CuO$_2$ planes of the cuprates.
 We relax symmetries to allow both AF, $d$SC and their coexistence.
 We call ``coexistence'' the regime of calculations that allows for both the AF and $d$SC order parameters to coexist microscopically\footnote{Thereof, in the CMDFT calculations, the pure $d$SC phase can be emerging from pure or coexistence regimes.}.
 By contrast in the ``pure'' regime, the only symmetry breaking is $d$SC.
 The Hubbard model and the method to solve it is presented in \autoref{sec:Models_and_methods}.
 In \autoref{sec:superfluid_stiffness}, we follow up with the presentation of the formulae for $\rho_{zz}$ in both the pure $d$SC and coexisting AF+$d$SC states.
 We show the results in \autoref{sec:results}.
 The discussion is in \autoref{sec:discussion}.
 We conclude in \autoref{sec:conclusion}.
-The supplemental material~\citep{Note2} contains results for the in-plane superfluid stiffness, neglecting vertex corrections.
+The supplemental material~\footnote{See Supplemental Material at [URL will be inserted by publisher] for estimates of the in-plane superfluid stiffness and comments on the implications for $T_c$.
+Additional reference\cite{schrieffer2018theory}.} contains results for the in-plane superfluid stiffness, neglecting vertex corrections.
 That allows us to comment briefly in \autoref{sec:discussion} on the expected qualitative consequences of our results on the value of the superconducting transition temperature.
 This work is based on Ref.~\onlinecite{simard_master} where further details may be found.